Frequently Asked Questions

 How can I cancel a research study appointment I’ve made?

 You must cancel an appointment at least 24 hours in advance of the scheduled time via the Participant Pool system.
 Cancellations less than 24 hours prior to the scheduled time will result in a “no show.”
-If you must cancel less than 24 hours in advance, you must email the researcher to let him/her know that you will not make your appointment.
-If the researcher deems that your reason for missing the appointment is valid (e.g., medical emergency), he/she may give you a “zero” instead of a no show, which neither benefits nor penalizes you.
+If you must cancel less than 24 hours in advance, you must email the researcher to let them know that you will not make your appointment.
+If the researcher deems that your reason for missing the appointment is valid (e.g., medical emergency), they may give you a “zero” instead of a no show, which neither benefits nor penalizes you.
 However, it is at the discretion of the researcher to decide whether you will receive a “no show” or zero credit for missing your appointment.
 The researcher may excuse serious events such as illness or family emergencies.

 I’ve received a no-show.
 What does this mean?